joeltanwr/DirtyDF/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/joeltanwr/artificial-dataset-generation/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+You are especially welcome to contribute with new stainers, or improvements to existing stainers.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)